 Besides, you can always come up with your own cycling hand gestures to add some fun to your ride.
 However, make sure they are simple and are easily understood by others.

-Food and nutrition: cycling tips for beginners
+Food and nutrition: cycling tips for beginners in India

 Now that we’ve taken care of getting you the right bike, maintenance and road safety tips, let’s move on to keep your nutrition level at optimum.
 While you surely can go and invest in some expensive nutrition products, eating simple food is a great way to start.